gargi1p/Static-Newspaper/README.md

 <h1>Static Newspaper</h1>
 This project is a practice project that implements a basic newspaper layout using HTML and CSS.
-It focuses on exploring fundamental web development concepts like document structure and styling.
+It focuses on exploring fundamental Web development concepts like document structure and styling.
 <h2>Snapshots:</h2>

 ![Screenshot 2024-07-20 132352](https://github.com/user-attachments/assets/b76eb3c1-5239-4a36-a2bb-e2745b364c7c)